-To help you out with that, we selected some 6 logistics KPIs that we think every e-commerce (whether you sell furniture or guitars) should track:
+To help you out, we've selected six logistics KPIs that every e-commerce business (regardless of what you sell) should track:

 It refers to the amount of time between the moment an order is placed and when it is delivered to the customer.